 Feel free to download and use or modify them.
-Like my other templates, I’ve released these ones under a CC0 public domain license that lets you do anything you want with the files.
+Like my other templates, I’ve released the templates under a CC0 public domain license that lets you do anything you want with the files.

-Using this technique wallows me to focus on the tasks I need to complete for that client, and not worry about mixing things up with my personal task lists.
+Using this technique enables me to focus on the tasks I need to complete for a client or job, and not worry about mixing things up with my personal task lists.

 That said, some of the people I’ve taught this technique to have used it both at work and at home.
 It’s simple and it’s flexible.
 Best of all, it doesn’t require you to use or learn any new software.
-Everything you need is at your fingertips, no matter what device or operating system you use.
+Everything you need is at your fingertips, no matter what device or operating system or text editor that you use.